Desingularization of nondegenerate rotating vortex patches: Existence of admissible states

 Next, by repeating the computations in Article 159 of Chapter VII of Lamb~\cite{MR1317348} we obtain a particular $\tilde{\Psi}^\xi_{\m{ell}}:\R^+\times\R\to\R$ that satisfies for $\xi\le\zeta<\infty$ and $\eta\in\R$ the identity

 Now we define $\tilde{\Psi}^\xi:\R^+\times\R\to\R$ via

-After rote computation, it is clear that~\eqref{aguas de marco} agrees with the right hand side of~\eqref{a stick} on the set $\zeta\ge\xi$, $\eta\in\R$.
+After routine computation, it is clear that~\eqref{aguas de marco} agrees with the right hand side of~\eqref{a stick} on the set $\zeta\ge\xi$, $\eta\in\R$.
 The aforementioned construction in Lamb~\cite{MR1317348} ensures that there exists $\Psi^\xi\in C^{1,1}_{\tp{2}}\tp{\R^2}$ uniquely determined by the property that

 Let us now see that $\Psi^\xi$ is the desired relative stream function that satisfies~\eqref{stream function definition}.
 The previous construction following Lamb~\cite{MR1317348} guarantees that

 Therefore, Liouville's theorem for harmonic functions (see, e.g., Theorem 2.16 in Folland~\cite{MR1357411}) assures us that